Tara-1022/Web-dev---WE-Cohort-4/Notes.md

 build a task manager with task entity.
 Fields like ID, title, description, task status, date.. perform all CRUD operations on entity tasks. build an angular service to interact with backend API. listing, updating entities. use angular forms to add, edit tasks.

 > Let's build a Task Manager for the take-home exercise.
-You need to create an Entity "Task" with atleast the following feilds : id, title, description, task status.
-Bonus points if you populate more feilds that can be updated from the front end.
+- [ ] You need to create an Entity "Task" with atleast the following fields : id, title, description, task status.
+ - [ ] Bonus points if you populate more fields that can be updated from the front end.
 (Try out dates added etc).
-Construl RESTful API to handle CRUD operations on the Entity "Task".
-Since, the cohort is familiar with the Angular framework for frontend, implement a service to interact with the Spring Boot back end API.
-Create components to list, update, add/delete tasks.
+ - [ ] Construl RESTful API to handle CRUD operations on the Entity "Task".
+ - [ ] Since, the cohort is familiar with the Angular framework for frontend, implement a service to interact with the Spring Boot back end API.
+ - [ ] Create components to list, update, add/delete tasks.
 You could use Angular forms for adding and updating tasks.

 ## 29-01-2024